Truthear KeyX

 Soundstage and Imaging

 Staging characteristics reflect the headphone rather than the source, which is precisely the right behaviour from a neutral DAC.
 Channel matching is precise, background blackness is strong, and imaging holds its position cleanly within whatever space the recording presents.
 On Radiohead’s “How to Disappear Completely,” ambient tails float in their own layer rather than collapsing into the mix — a good indicator of a clean noise floor.
+Even driven into full-size over-ear headphones, the KeyX maintains that composure, though the 50mW output does approach its limits on power-hungry planar designs.

 Comparisons